 A Tax attorney is a lawyer who helps the taxpayer resolve his/her IRS (Internal Revenue Service) or state revenue department tax issue.
 They are legal experts in the field of taxation.
-They can do a terrific job helping one remove bank levies, wage garnishments, tax liens, and can help prepare settlements, such as the much-publicized offer in compromise.
+They can do a terrific job helping one remove bank levies, wage garnishments, and tax liens.
+And they can help prepare settlements, such as the much-publicized offer in compromise.
 Overall, if you have a tax debt, the best choice and top form of representation is to hire a Tax attorney.

-The average taxpayer may feel that there is no need to pay hard earned money, especially in this economy, to hire a tax attorney to solve his or her tax problem, as they may assume that their tax debt issue is not terrifically complicated.
-The truth is, while at first glance tax debt may appear relatively easy to tackle, the underlying tax law is in fact quite complicated, and is incredibly challenging to solve, even for the seasoned tax preparer.
+The average taxpayer may feel that there is no need to pay hard earned money, especially in this economy.
+Hiring a tax attorney to solve his or her tax problem?
+No way.
+They assume that their tax debt issue is not terrifically complicated.
+The truth is, while at first glance tax debt may appear relatively easy to tackle, the underlying tax law is in fact quite complicated.
+It is incredibly challenging to solve, even for the seasoned tax preparer.
 Every year the tax law changes, and every year there are new ways to help the taxpayer enforce their rights against the IRS.
-For most tax debt issues, the best way to approach favorable resolution is through effective representation from an attorney, and the best advice in tax resolution is: hire your tax attorney now, before your problem gets worst.
+For most tax debt issues, the best way to approach favorable resolution is through effective representation.
+The best advice in tax resolution is: hire your tax attorney now, before your problem gets worst.

 Small business entrepreneurs often times have tax attorneys on staff as part of their payroll, because they are easily adept at negotiating with both issues of taxation and most financial aspects in business.
 They can set up business trust funds, stock portfolios, and financial accounts.
-They are also an entrepreneurs first line of defense against tax debt and taxation issues.
-They can elucidate many of your key legal issues with the IRS or state revenue department before they become a problem, and in a recent survey, tax debt and it’s associated problems are affecting three out of every ten taxpayers.
-On average, tax debt can cost a business and/or individual thousands of dollars in IRS penalties, interest and court fees, and if approached right, most of these fees can be avoided through the strategic use of a seasoned tax attorney.
+Attorneys are also an entrepreneur’s first line of defense against tax debt and taxation issues.
+They can elucidate many of your key legal issues with the IRS or state revenue department before they become a problem.
+In a recent survey, tax debt and its associated problems are affecting three out of every ten taxpayers.
+On average, tax debt can cost a business and/or individual thousands of dollars in IRS penalties, interest and court fees.
+If approached right, most of these fees can be avoided through the strategic use of a seasoned tax attorney.

 Tax attorneys are law technicians, and have dedicated most of their time towards researching the changes and evolutions within the tax law.
 They can draft all of your contracts and file your tax returns accurately and duly.
 When confronted with a large, insurmountable tax debt, many taxpayers think filing bankruptcy is the final solution for your tax problem.
 This is inherently untrue.
-If you are not aware of the rules of the bankruptcy court and proceedings, you can get into serious legal entanglements, often times doing much more harm than good.
+If you are not aware of the rules of the bankruptcy court and proceedings, you can get into serious legal entanglements.
+Often times you’ll do much more harm than good.
 So consult with or have a good tax attorney on staff to help deal with most of your key financial points, especially tax debt.

 Filing a tax return at the last minute is suggested against, as it becomes an incredibly hectic undertaking.
 Most CPA’s (Certified Public Accountant) are not available at the last minute as they already have their client’s needs to address, and for most, the April 15th tax deadline creates fear and panic.
 By hiring a tax attorney you can prevent yourself from most of these tax issues and relieve yourself of the anxiety associated with filing your return.
 Tax attorneys can audit all your contracts, poor over your records, and create a clean financial bill of health.
-Learning and implementing all of the rules within the changing tax law can have dramatic effects on your tax issue and the related payments and/or savings, and hiring a tax attorney can help put the law on your side.
+Learning and implementing all of the rules within the changing tax law can have dramatic effects on your tax issue.
+It can affect the related payments and/or savings, too.
+Ultimately, hiring a tax attorney can help put the law on your side.

 Our tax attorneys and legal team can help resolve your tax issue quickly.
 We can stop IRS collections and resolve tax debt.
-We can also file returns, stop notices, end garnishments, levies, liens, draft an offer in compromise and penalty abatement, prepare payment plans, settle 941 business payroll issues, resolve state tax debt, appear for your audit defense, and help intervene with assigned Revenue Officers.
+Additionally, we file returns, stop notices, end garnishments, levies, and liens.
+We can draft an offer in compromise and penalty abatement and prepare payment plans.
+Also, we settle 941 business payroll issues, resolve state tax debt, appear for your audit defense, and help intervene with assigned Revenue Officers.
 Give us a call today and put the power of a tax attorney in your corner!

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.